onewelcome/identity-cloud-documentation/docs/products/access/topics/mobile-apps/app-configuration/app-version-management.md

 # Mobile application version management

-As organisation you only want approved application versions to be able to communicate with Onegini Access.
-Therefore application version management is an important feature of Onegini Access.
+As organisation you only want approved application versions to be able to communicate with OneWelcome Access.
+Therefore application version management is an important feature of OneWelcome Access.
 Each application version which is published must be configured.
 When talking about an application version a version of the application for a specific platform is used.
 So for example: `PaymentApp v1.1 Android`.

-An application should prove it is the application version it pretends to be when it communicates with Onegini Access for the first time.
+An application should prove it is the application version it pretends to be when it communicates with OneWelcome Access for the first time.
 When this is proven the application will receive credentials which can be used for further communication.
 Based on these credentials all requests for this application can be correlated to this specific application installation.